 Each distributor is given their own dose pole.
 When delivering medication, they ask people to stand next to the pole so their height can be measured.
 The distributor then gives them the correct number of tablets, represented by dots on the pole.

-Community directed distributor Baraka Ango, from Kudaru in north-west Nigeria, says: “When the community see us with this stick, they will say: ‘Health worker, you are coming, we will come and collect our drugs.’
+Community volunteer Baraka Ango, from Kudaru in north-west Nigeria, says: “When the community see us with this stick, they will say: ‘Health worker, you are coming, we will come and collect our drugs.’
 They are happy to see us with this stick.
-I love this stick because it represents us as CDDs in our community.”
+I love this stick because it represents us as volunteers in our community.”